kittoframework/kitto/README.md

 Widgets live in `widgets/` are compiled using [Webpack](https://webpack.github.io/) and are automatically loaded in the dashboards.
 Assets are rebuilt upon change in development, but have to be compiled for production.
-See `webpack.config.js` for built options.
+See `webpack.config.js` for build options.

 Example widget (`widgets/text/text.js`)